There are simple ways to promote faster and more efficient healing after a sprained ankle.

 Since you should be off your feet and sitting down the least you can do is prop your feet up.
 While it’s certainly a relaxing option it’s actually beneficial to your injury, as it helps reduce swelling and bruising.
 Elevate your feet for at least a couple of hours during the day.

 Whether you are dealing with sudden ankle pain or you want other ways to tackle your sprained ankle symptoms, we are here to provide you with the care your feet need whenever they need it.
-Southern Maine Foot & Ankle is proud to serve the Scarborough, Windham and Brunswick, MA, areas.
+Southern Maine Foot & Ankle is proud to serve the Scarborough and Windham, MA, areas.
 Call us today!